matlink/gplayweb/README.md

 LSB script
 ----------
 It might still be a bit buggy.
-Change `USER` for the user which will run the daemon, and `ANDROID_SDK` for the path of the android-sdk you have configured earlier.
+Change `USER` for the user which will run the daemon (gplayweb in this example), and `ANDROID_SDK` for the path of the android-sdk you have configured earlier (/opt/android-sdk-linux in this example).

 	$ /etc/init.d/gplayweb {start|stop|restart|status}

+Please me hard enough if you want a systemd unit :D

 Uninstall
 =========